threefoldfoundation/info_sdk/src/2_gettingstarted/gettingstarted.md

 There are 3 main steps to get started

-1. There are 3 main steps to get started
+1. Get Yourself a 3Bot Connect
-2. Install the 3SDK tool to bootstrap your 3SDK container
+2. Get yourself a hosted Threebot from the marketplace
 3. Get yourself some ThreeFold tokens to get started

 ## TL;DR